axelb/clicker/README.md

 ## Testing
 There is a shell script *startlocal* to start a local empty mongo database (requires [mongo](http://www.mongodb.org)) and a script *stoplocal* to stop these processes again.
 These are also used on the jenkins server I use for CI and deployment.
-BTW: Jenkins condif is stored in the resources directory.
+BTW: Current Jenkins config is stored in the resources directory.

 ## Functionality
 At the moment the following types of questions can be created: